HLWPOLITO/SemNov_AML_DAAI_23-24/README.md

    in each experiments there are two different sets of unknown classes.
  - training output is stored in `outputs/<exp_name>`.

+### Checkpoints
+For the 3DOS baseline and the faliure cases analyses:

 ### Eval

-For the 3DOS bechmark and the faliure cases analyses:
+For the 3DOS baseline and the faliure cases analyses:

 ```bash
 # multiple gpus